jenkinsci/helm-charts/charts/jenkins/UPGRADING.md

 - Test drive those setting on a separate installation
 - Put Jenkins to Quiet Down mode so that it does not accept new jobs `<JENKINS_URL>/quietDown`
-- Change permissions of all files and folders to the new user and group id:
+- Change permissions of all files and folders to the new user and group ID:

   ```console
   kubectl exec -it <jenkins_pod> -c jenkins /bin/bash